kiki3177/devops_dataops_board_game_tutorial/public/docs/topic-2-devopsdevsecops/chapter-5-admin-lab-infra-for-devopsdevsecops/index.md

    - Navigate to the 'All resources', 'Resource groups', and 'Container registries' section.
    - Under 'All resources', you should see a list of newly created resources such as VMs, virtual networks, public IPs, etc.
    ![az all resources page](./assets/azure-resources-checklist.png)
-   - Under 'Resource groups', you should see two new resource groups: `lab-infra-devops` and `lab-infra-devsecops`.
+   - Under 'Resource groups', you should see two new resource groups: `lab-rg` and `NetworkWatcherRG`.
    ![az resource groups page](./assets/azure-resource-groups-checklist.png)
-   - Under 'Container registries', you should see a new container registry named `labacrdevops`.
+   - Under 'Container registries', you should see a new container registry named `labacrdevops2025`.
    ![acr page](./assets/acr-checklist.png)